webprofusion/certify-docs/docs/guides/best-practices.md

 A user could try to access your site by just typing the domain or perhaps they will even type the full domain with `https://` - whether the site loads as `http://` or `https://` will depend on the web browser or the link the user followed, so in some cases users will see a site as "insecure".
 To avoid this, you can automatically direct the users browser to the HTTPS version of your site.

 ### Redirect to HTTP using IIS

 If you are using IIS on Windows, there are a few way to redirect users from http to https.
 The most common method uses the *URL Rewrite* module https://docs.microsoft.com/en-us/iis/extensions/url-rewrite-module/using-the-url-rewrite-module which is an extension to IIS which uses a web.config directive to rewrite http requests.

+In Windows Server 2022 you can select the `Configure > HSTS..` option in IIS Manager which includes Http to Https redirection.
+Ensure you have working https before using this option.

 #### Example rewrite rule to redirect http:// to https:// :
 ```